Thursday, November 20, 2008

 Guidelines for Expert Contributors to Workplace Today®

 Workplace Today® is a national monthly journal covering workplace trends and issues for Canadian managers, human resources professionals, supervisors, and executives.
-It is published by the Institute of Professional Management (IPM).
+It is published by the Institute of Professional Management (IPM), it is an excellent vehicle to get your message to our 20,000 subscribers across Canada.

 Do you qualify to submit articles for publication?